“YOU CAN EXERT NO INFLUENCE IF YOU ARE NOT SUSCEPTIBLE TO INFLUENCE”

 Trauma & Abuse

 Sometimes when words are not enough it is necessary to find more creative ways to find expression.
-There are many approaches that can help such as using images, symbols, story/myth, drama, art.
+There are many approaches that can help such as using metaphor, images, symbols, story/myth, drama, movement and art.
 These can help to connect with deeper, more hidden parts, which may need to be attended to.